Anna University: History and structure

-The first version of Anna University was formed in 1978 and various governments changed the varsity's structure and affiliation scope repeatedly.
+The first version of Anna University was formed in 1978 by Chief Minister M. G. Ramachandran's Government and various governments changed the varsity's structure and affiliation scope repeatedly.
 In 2001, under the Anna University Amendment Act of 2001, the erstwhile Anna University became an affiliating university, taking under its wings all the engineering colleges in Tamil Nadu.
 This included six government engineering colleges, three government-aided private institutions, and 426 self-financed colleges.
 On 1 February 2007, as a result of a Government of Tamil Nadu decision, the university was split into six constituent universities: Anna University, Chennai; Anna University of Technology, Chennai; Anna University of Technology, Tiruchirappalli; Anna University of Technology, Coimbatore; Anna University of Technology Tirunelveli and Anna University of Technology, Madurai.
 The institutes were formally created in 2010.
 On 14 September 2011 during period of Ex CM Jayalalithaa, a bill was passed to re-merge the universities.
 The merger was finalized in August 2012.

-In 2011 and 2012 the constituents colleges were merged back to a single affiliating university and the four regional universities continue to function as a regional campus of the university.
+In 2011 and 2012, the constituents colleges were merged back to a single affiliating university and the four regional universities continue to function as a regional campus of the university.